uholeschak/ediabaslib/docs/EdiabasLib.simulation_file.md

 * `SimulationPath`: Path to the simulation directory containing the interface or SGBD simulation files.
 * `SimulationCompat`: 1=Enable simulation compatibility mode, default is 0.
 If disabled, the property `Simulation` is hidden from the SGBD file and always 0.
 With enabled `Simulation` property the SGDB will read only the first response for BMW-FAST telegrams with functional addressing.
 The extended simulation file syntax allows multiple responses for one request in BMW-FAST mode.
+With this feature, ECU searching could be simulated.
 * `SimulationInterfaces`: (Non standard) Comma separated list of interface names to check for corresponding lower case interface `.sim` file names.
 These names could contain wildcards.
 The Deep OBD app default is: `OBD,ENET,EDIC,OBD_*,ENET_*,EDIC_*`.